Eurovision Song Contest 2020: Impact of the COVID-19 pandemic and cancellation

+Foiled terrorism plot

+Alexander H., a Swedish individual residing in Strassen, Luxembourg and alleged member of the neo-Nazi group The Base, was arrested on 22 February 2020 and accused of manufacturing explosives at his home and plotting terrorist attacks.
+On 9 July 2025, during H's trial, Luxembourgish prosecutors revealed that the defendant had planned an attack on the Eurovision Song Contest 2020, using explosives and chlorine gas, with the help of an unnamed Dutch accomplice.
+The plot was laid out in a document on Google Docs titled "Fun time for Eurovision 2020 – For a better and less over-accepting future".
+Dutch media reported that while the Public Prosecution Service and the police were aware of the plot, they did not inform NPO and the government of Rotterdam about it.

 Alternative programming

 Eurovision: Europe Shine a Light

-The EBU and the host broadcasters worked on a replacement show, Eurovision: Europe Shine a Light, after the contest's cancellation.
-From Hilversum's Studio 21, the show was broadcast live on 16 May 2020, the date the contest's final was planned to take place, with Chantal Janzen, Jan Smit and Edsilia Rombley serving as hosts.
-Forty-five countries broadcast the show, including all of the countries that would have participated.
+The EBU and the host broadcasters worked on a non-competitive replacement show, Eurovision: Europe Shine a Light, after the contest's cancellation.
+From Hilversum's Studio 21, the show was broadcast live on 16 May 2020, the date the contest's final was planned to take place, with Chantal Janzen, Jan Smit, and Edsilia Rombley serving as hosts.
+45 countries broadcast the show, including all of the countries that would have participated.

 Eurovision Song Celebration 2020

 The EBU announced on 30 April 2020 that Eurovision Song Celebration 2020 would be released as a replacement for the semi-finals on the contest's official YouTube channel.
 The shows, presented by Janouk Kelderman and premiered on 12 and 14 May, honoured all 41 participants and their songs in a non-competitive format.
 The first episode showcased the participants of the first semi-final, as well as those of host country the Netherlands and two of the "Big Five", Germany and Italy, who would also have voted in this semi-final.
 The second episode featured the participants of the second semi-final, as well as those of France, Spain and the United Kingdom, who would also have voted in this semi-final.
 The running order was determined by the producers of the show as if the contest were actually held, while fans were asked to contribute to the show by sending videoclips of their favourite entries.

 Eurovision Home Concerts

-The contest's official YouTube channel broadcast Eurovision Home Concerts every Friday from 3 April 2020, featuring planned and past artists performing their Eurovision hits, as well as one of their favourite other entries from their homes.
-For their cover, the act gave a shortlist of 2-4 entries for fans to choose in a poll on Twitter or Instagram, and covered the song (or songs if there was a tie) that won the poll.
+The contest's official YouTube channel broadcast Eurovision Home Concerts every Friday from 3 April to 15 May 2020, featuring the planned artists for 2020 and past entrants performing their entries, as well as one of their favourite other entries from their homes.
+For their cover, the act gave a shortlist of two to four entries for fans to choose in a poll on Twitter or Instagram, and covered the song (or songs if there was a tie) that won the poll.